caesarychp/A-Web-Based-MRP-for-Production-Planning/README.md

 The primary objectives of the platform are to:
 - **Optimize Production Scheduling**: Generate efficient production schedules to meet customer demand while minimizing downtime and bottlenecks.
 - **Manage Inventory Levels**: Maintain optimal inventory levels to prevent overstocking and stockouts, ensuring that production processes are not disrupted.
-- **Streamline Procurement**: Automate the procurement process to ensure timely acquisition of materials based on production requirements and inventory levels.
-- **Enhance Decision Making**: Provide real-time data and comprehensive analytics to support informed decision-making by production managers and executives.

 ### Key Benefits
 - **User-Friendly Interface**: The platform is designed to be intuitive and easy to navigate, ensuring a smooth user experience for all users, including production managers, inventory controllers, and procurement teams.